text-gen/text-gen.com/_notes/Generate Text (use Metadata).md

 keywords: AI Text Assistante Helper, text assistant helper, Jasper Write conclusion
 ```

+The metadata here can be seen as global context that you can append to the selected text to get more accurate results without send the full content which optimize your cost (see [[How the cost is calculated]]).

+### Tips
 * It is more practical to use [[Hotkeys in Obsidian]].
+* The generated text will have a max size of ([[max_tokens configuration|max_tokens]]) using default settings.